 Order: Continuance of Declaration of Local Disaster: Dallas County - Judge Clay Jenkins

-State of Disaster Declaration: Texas - Governor Greg Abbott
+State of Disaster Proclamation - COVID-19: Texas - Governor Greg Abbott

 Local Disaster For Public Health Emergency: Irving - Mayor Rick Stopher

 In accordance with Governor Abbott’s Executive Orders, the minimum recommended health protocols for Texans can be found in the Open Texas Checklists: Phase III.